INTERCULTURAL LEADERSHIP Institute

 Images by Shannon Burnette-Meek

-ILI fellow Bobby LeFebre, writer, performer, cultural worker and cofounder of Cafe Cultura in Denver wrote and shared #iliLakota with the cohort in September.
+ILI fellow Bobby LeFebre, writer, performer, cultural worker and cofounder of Cafe Cultura, in Denver wrote and shared #iliLakota with the cohort after the September convening.

 This morning, we turned to the east and stared at the rising sun that snuck upward against the silver sky as though summoned.